steveso427/ex1-5241/README.md

-# Colaborative Editing in Github
+# Collaborative Editing in Github
 In this exercise, we will learn how to collaborate edit a file in Github.
 You should first fork this repository to your own account.
 Then, edit the file `students.md` and add your name and introduction below the template.
 Finally, create a pull request to submit your work for review.
 The detailed instruction is provided below.

 # Instructions